Father’s Day ideas for celebrity dads

-Spare a thought for the millions of Aussie dads who will wake up on Sunday, September 2 to breakfast in bed and a doona full of unwanted gifts.
+Spare a thought for the millions of Aussie dads who will wake up on the first Sunday in September to breakfast in bed and a doona full of unwanted gifts.
 When it comes to Father’s Day, nothing rewards the ‘World’s Best Dad’ more than spending quality time with him.

 We’ve rounded up some of the world’s most famous dads and suggested the perfect experiences to prove it’s the memories – not the thought – that counts.